UofT-DSI/sampling/03_instructional_team/markdown_slides/01_probability_intro_slides.md

 # Random Variables

-- **Random variables** are a way to describe a set possible outcomes with a distribution of probabilities over the set of outcomes.
+- **Random variables** are a way to describe a set of possible outcomes with a distribution of probabilities over the set of outcomes.
 - Usually denoted with capital letters: *X, Y, Z* , etc.
 - Random variables are similar to events
     - Events are a specific outcome or set of outcomes, while random variables describe possible outcomes and their various probabilities